This morning, my alarm clock went off at 6:00 a.m.

-And no putting off things for tomorrow.
+And no putting off things.

-A very Common Struggle
+A Very Common Struggle

 The Power of Habits